AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 You'll notice that, in both languages, statements are terminated with a semicolon.
 This means that you can have multi-line statements.

+.. admonition:: The shortcuts of incrementing and decrementing

+    You may have noticed that Ada does not have something similar to the :c:`a++` or :c:`a--` operators.
+Instead you must use the full assignment :ada:`A := A + 1` or :ada:`A := A - 1`.

 In the Ada example above, there are two distinct sections to the :ada:`procedure Main`.
 This first section is delimited by the :ada:`is` keyword